 Stretching is a vital part of any exercise routine as it gives your muscles the ability to lengthen, to expand and restore after exercise.
 Increase flexibility, range of motion, balance and strength while making a deeper connection between the mind and body.

 This class incorporates sequences studied by the National Institute of Health that improve back health.
 The class also focuses on improving core strength to support back health.
 The class is appropriate for those with low to low-moderate intensity back issues.
-The class also brings in Pranayama and reflective questions to help students explore the symbolic meaning of yoga in one’s life.
-Please bring a journal to class with you.
+The class also brings in Pranayama and a guided end relaxation that opens students to deep relaxation and increased awareness.

 Lisa Sadleir-Hart is a certified group fitness instructor through the American Council on Exercise, certified health education specialist and a spiritual director.
 She has practiced yoga since 2002 and taught gentle and restorative yoga classes since early 2007.
 She also facilitates retreats on spirituality with a focus on integrating the expressive arts and wisdom of the body into one’s spiritual journey.